BeyondAR/beyondar/README.md

 The first thing that we need to do is understand what do we need to implement in order to create our module.
 The interfaces are located in `com.beyondar.android.module `:

 * `WorldModule `: This interface will allow your module to be notified when some events occur, like when the position has changed, a new object has been added/removed, all the `World ` is cleaned, etc. ([here](https://github.com/BeyondAR/beyondar/blob/master/android/BeyondAR_Framework/src/com/beyondar/android/module/WorldModule.java) you will find the code).
-* `BeyondarObjectModule `: This interface allows your module to get notified when there are changes in a specific `BeyondarObject `. ([here](https://github.com/BeyondAR/beyondar/blob/master/android/BeyondAR_Framework/src/com/beyondar/android/module/BeyondarObjectModule.java) you will find the code).
+* `BeyondarObjectModule `: This interface allows your module to get notified when there are changes in a specific `BeyondarObject ` ([here](https://github.com/BeyondAR/beyondar/blob/master/android/BeyondAR_Framework/src/com/beyondar/android/module/BeyondarObjectModule.java) you will find the code).
-* `GeoObjectModule `: This interface extends `BeyondarObjectModule ` and it have some extra code to make easier the control of the geo position of this kind of objects. ([here](https://github.com/BeyondAR/beyondar/blob/master/android/BeyondAR_Framework/src/com/beyondar/android/module/BeyondarObjectModule.java) you will find the code).
+* `GeoObjectModule `: This interface extends `BeyondarObjectModule ` and it have some extra code to make easier the control of the geo position of this kind of objects ([here](https://github.com/BeyondAR/beyondar/blob/master/android/BeyondAR_Framework/src/com/beyondar/android/module/BeyondarObjectModule.java) you will find the code).

 One of the main goals of `WorldModule ` is to add `BeyondarObjectModule `/`GeoObjectModule ` to all the `BeyondarObject `/`GeoObject ` in the `World ` object.
 To do that make sure to add you own module in when `setup(World world) ` is called and when a new `BeyondarObject ` is added: